This post may contain affiliate links. Please read our disclosure policy.

 Using the same pan, add the shallots and then the raspberry sauce.
 Once boiling, turn it down to let it thicken up before serving.

 Drizzle the tangy raspberry sauce over your lamb chops, garnish with fresh mint leaves and fresh raspberries, and serve immediately.
 Yum!

 Tips for perfectly seared lamb chops

 - Start with a super hot pan.
 To get a dark sear without overcooking the lamb, you need a very hot pan.
 Cast iron works best.

-- Season the lamb chops generously with salt and pepper just before they go in the pan.
-If you season them and then let them sit the salt will draw moisture to the surface, and you won't get as nice of a sear.
+- Season the lamb chops generously with salt and pepper just before they go in the hot pan.
+If you season them and then let them sit, the salt will draw moisture to the surface and you won't get as nice of a sear.

 - Sear the lamb for 3-5 minutes per side, turning once.
-3 minutes per side for medium-rare and 5 for medium.
+Sear for 3 minutes per side for a medium-rare cook and 5 for medium.

 - Let the lamb chops rest for 10 minutes before you serve them.

-- 1 cup fresh or frozen and thawed raspberries
+- 1 cup raspberries (fresh or frozen and thawed)

 - 1 tablespoon honey